quicwg/base-drafts/draft-ietf-quic-transport.md

 maximum of the sum of the absolute byte offsets of all streams.

 A receiver MAY advertise a larger offset at any point by sending MAX_DATA or MAX_STREAM_DATA frames.
-A receiver MUST NOT renege on an advertisement; that is, once a receiver advertises an offset, it MUST NOT subsequently advertise a smaller offset.
-A sender could receive MAX_DATA or MAX_STREAM_DATA frames out of order; a sender MUST therefore ignore any flow control offset that does not move the window forward.
+A receiver cannot renege on an advertisement; that is, once a receiver advertises an offset, advertising a smaller offset has no effect.
+A sender MUST therefore ignore any MAX_DATA or MAX_STREAM_DATA frames that do not increase flow control limits.

 A receiver MUST close the connection with a FLOW_CONTROL_ERROR error ({{error-handling}}) if the peer violates the advertised connection or stream